emesik/pymonerowallet/README.md

-# Python library for the Monero Waleet
+# Python library for the Monero Wallet